What is... Languages & English Studies (For native or nearly-native speakers of English)

 Learning Outcomes: What will I Study?

 English modules include literature, composition, and linguistics, as well as cultural studies, cinema and the teaching of English as a second language.
-French, German and Spanish modules develop spoken competence, written accuracy and intercultural understanding through translation and literary analysis.
+French, German, Irish, Italian and Spanish modules develop spoken competence, written accuracy and intercultural understanding through translation and literary analysis.

 - Composition and Writing Skills